strath-ace-labs/local_rag/README.md

 # Local RAG Question Answering Notebook

-This project offers a lightweight implementation for question-answering on PDF documents using local hardware.
+This project offers a lightweight implementation (no llama-index or langchain) for question-answering on PDF documents using local hardware and a RAG LLM pipeline.
 It leverages llama.cpp Python bindings for CPU support and showcases a demo in a Jupyter Notebook.
 Key features include:

 A preprocessing and chunking pipeline for PDF documents PDF extraction implemented with AllenAI's Papermage (https://github.com/allenai/papermage)